fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 term, it describes the means how to make a written language *readable* and *appealing*.
 Having good typography on your website increases the chance that people read what you want to tell them.
-Having a bad typography can result in people leaving your page immediately because they’re simply disgusted or disoriented.
+Having a bad typography can result in people leaving your page immediately because they’re simply disgusted or they won’t read the whole thing beacuse they will get tired soon while reading it.

 Mastering typography is like mastering painting: it’s an artistic discipline of sorts.
 It takes years of practice to do it really well.
 But that doesn’t mean you can’t do